cgpotts/cs224u/projects.md

 ### Some CS224u papers that became publications

-Here is a selection of recent CS224u papers that evolved into published work:
+Here is a selection of CS224u papers that evolved into published work:

 * Badlani, Rohan; Nishit Asnani; and Manan Rai.
 2019.
 An ensemble of humour, sarcasm, and hate speech for sentiment classification in online reviews. _Proceedings of the 5th Workshop on Noisy User-generated Text (W-NUT)_.
 Hong Kong: Association for Computational Linguistics.